 SB 1928 By Senator Fallon (signed by Governor on June 10): The bill clarifies any party seeking to sue a licensed professional for malpractice is required to file a certificate of merit.

 HB 1737 By Representative Holland (died in House Calendars Committee): The bill reduces statute of repose from ten to seven years with a two-year extension from the date of claim if filed within the seven years.

 Cause for concern or opposed*

 HB 2901 By Representative Leach (died in House Calendars Committee): Relating to civil liability and responsibility for the consequences of defects in the plans, specifications, or related documents for the construction or repair of an improvement to real property.

 HB 2899 By Representative Leach (signed by the Governor on June 2 and effective immediately): Relating to civil liability and responsibility for defects in the plans, specifications, or other documents for the construction or repair of TxDOT projects.

 HB 2496 By Representative Cyrier (signed by the Governor on May 25 and effective immediately): Relating to the designation of property as a historic landmark by a municipality.
 The final bill includes a provision allowing for the designation upon a three-fourths vote of the city council and city historical commission.

-HB 2439 By Representative Phelan (sent to the Governor): The bill prohibits and preempts state and local governmental entities from requiring standards for building materials used in construction or renovation that are stricter than those set by a national model code published with the last three code cycles.
+HB 2439 By Representative Phelan (signed by Governor on June 14): The bill prohibits and preempts state and local governmental entities from requiring standards for building materials used in construction or renovation that are stricter than those set by a national model code published with the last three code cycles.
 The final bill includes exceptions for historically or culturally significant preservations.